Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yes, he would.
 He’s quite the character.

-Andrew: Yes.
-So, thanks again, Susan.
-So, thanks for coming to visit us last Spring, and thanks again for sharing your thoughts. you know, from the perspective of traveling solo for your trip.
-And, yeah, we’ll put this up on the website, moatrek.com, and I am going to put some photos out right in the places you’re talking about so people can see that your plunge into the lake and your dangle off the, in the zip line in Rotorua and you’re hike Mount Cook in the snow.
-So, don’t worry, it will be, you know, radio with pictures, type of thing.
+We’ll put this up on the website, moatrek.com, and I am going to put some photos up right in the places you’re talking about so people can see your plunge into the lake and your dangle off the zip line in Rotorua and your hike in Mount Cook in the snow.

 Susan: Oh, soon, I hope.
 Soon, soon, soon.
 I’ve made my husband a little bit jealous, so he has plans for us to hopefully maybe even have another MoaTrek trip next season.